ProEnergyVIP/Cortex/docs/logging_config.md

 ## LoggingConfig Class

-The `LoggingConfig` class is defined in `intellifun.logging_config` and has the following fields:
+The `LoggingConfig` class is defined in `cortex.logging_config` and has the following fields:

 ```python
 @dataclass